Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

-Assuming a perturbation satisfying lemma \ref{lm:pert_assumption}, we are allowed to continue our analysis on the invariant space $\fix(\mathfrak{S}_{n-1})$.
-Indeed, under the chosen perturbation the perturbed system \eqref{eq:perturbed_LDN_standard} becomes $\mathfrak{S}_{n-1}$-equivariant, preserving the invariant space $\fix(\mathfrak{S}_{n-1})$.
-We remark once again that, in a neighbourhood of a stable regions of $\fix(\mathfrak{S}_{n-1})$, the reduction is robust; while in unstable regions the reduction is preserved only by fine tuning of initial conditions and perturbation.
-For the perturbed system the invariant space reads $\fix(\mathfrak{S}_{n-1}) = \{ (x,k) \in \mathbb{R}^2 \ | \ x := x_i = x_j , \ \forall i,j \neq l \}$, which we call $(x,k)$-plane.
-Then, the perturbed equations \eqref{eq:perturbed_LDN_standard} evaluated on the $(x,k)$-plane, take the form
+Assuming a perturbation satisfying Lemma \ref{lm:pert_assumption}, we are allowed to continue our analysis on the invariant space \eqref{eq:xk_plane}, which we will refer to as $(x,k)$-plane.
+We remark once again that, in a neighborhood of a stable region of $\fix(\mathfrak{S}_{n-1})$, the reduction is robust; while in unstable regions the reduction is preserved only by fine tuning of initial conditions and perturbation.